-Clinical Research Volunteers are Medical Heroes
+Clinical Research Volunteers are Research Champions

 Have you ever taken an allergy medicine?
 Have you ever given your child a pain reliever?
 Perhaps you have a friend or a family member who is a cancer survivor.

 If so, you can thank a clinical research volunteer.

 Around the world people are living longer, healthier lives because someone they never met took part in a clinical research study.
 And that research helped find a way to prevent, treat or cure a certain medical condition.

-That's why we like to call these volunteers "Medical Heroes".
+That's why we like to call these volunteers "Research Champions."

 Most people don't understand what clinical research is all about.
 Some people are afraid.
 They may think clinical research volunteers are treated like "guinea pigs."
 Or they've heard news stories about clinical trials that have gone wrong.
 Or they still remember past abuses when there were no protections in place for clinical research volunteers.

-That's why, at CISCRP, we believe in 'Education before Participation.'
-We think the more people understand about research, the more they'll appreciate those who are research volunteers.
-And the more likely they'll be to think about volunteering.
+That's why we believe in 'Education before Participation.'
+We think the more people understand about research, the more they'll appreciate those who are research volunteers and feel empowered to make decisions about their health

 What do we learn from studies?

 - How well does a new drug work or not work?

-- Is there a better way to treat a disease like cystic fibrosis?
+- Is there a better way to treat a disease?

 - How do genes affect illness?

 - Do people's environments affect their health?

 - Where they live?

 - What they eat?

 - How much they exercise?

-AWAREforAll CISCRP

 What we learn from clinical research studies improves public health.

-And it all starts with these questions.
+And it all starts with a question like this: